Parish Charter

 2. Where possible, use electronic forms of communication to respond to consultations, and use the consultation portal when responding to Local Plan issues.

-3. Parish clerks can subscribe to council agenda updates on the council’s website if they wish to be notified about committee reports published following consultation.
+3. Ask their parish clerk to subscribe to council agenda updates on the council’s website if they wish to be notified about committee reports published following consultation.

 4. Work with the council to seek mutually acceptable solutions to contentious issues up to the point where a decision is taken.